HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 You can download a ZIP file containing the latest PyScan extension release or compile your own.

 Prerequisite:
-- You must have Python 3.8 or later installed on the machine that will run the extension.
+- You must have Python 3.8 or later installed on the machine that will run the extension, and Python must be added to the Windows path.
+  (To add it: On your machine, in the system Environment Variables > User variables > Path, add a path to your Python installation directory.)

 ==========================================================